texfaq/texfaq.github.io/FAQ-specials.md

-cases, there are macro packages provided (often with the driver) that provide a human-friendly interface to the `\special`; for example, there's little point including a figure if you leave no gap for it in your text, and changing colour proves to be a particularly fraught operation that requires real wizardry.
-LaTeX 2e has standard graphics and colour packages that make figure inclusion, rotation and scaling, and colour typesetting relatively straightforward, despite the rather daunting `\special` commands involved.
+cases, there are macro packages provided (often with the driver) that provide a human-friendly interface to the `\special`; for example, there's little point including a figure if you leave no gap for it in your text, and changing color proves to be a particularly fraught operation that requires real wizardry.
+LaTeX 2e has standard graphics and color packages that make figure inclusion, rotation and scaling, and color typesetting relatively straightforward, despite the rather daunting `\special` commands involved.
 (ConTeXt provides similar support, though not by way of packages.)